A unified diagrammatic approach to topological fixed point models: Beyond-topological moves

 \item A 1-surgery (or backwards 2-surgery) consists in cutting out an annulus and pasting two disks

 \end{itemize} Two manifolds are related by surgery operations iff they are cobordant, i.e., their disjoint union can be identified with the boundary of a manifold of one dimension higher.
-Two layers of 2-manifold can be removed by a circuit move using surgery operations as
+Two layers of 2-manifold can be removed with the invertible domain wall using surgery operations as

 We start by applying 2-surgeries with one disk in each of the two layers, as indicated by the blue circles.
 This yields a ``double-layer with holes''.
 For each pair of neighbouring holes there is a non-contractible loop winding through both of them.
 Next, we apply a 1-surgery to the annulus-like neighbourhood of every such non-contractable loop, (whose boundaries were indicated by blue lines).
 This yields a collection of disconnected 2-spheres, which can be removed by 0-surgeries.